International human rights instruments

 International human rights instruments can be divided further into global instruments, to which any state in the world can be a party, and regional instruments, which are restricted to states in a particular region of the world.

 Most conventions and recommendations (but few declarations) establish mechanisms for monitoring and establish bodies to oversee their implementation.
 In some cases these bodies that may have relatively little political authority or legal means, and may be ignored by member states; in other cases these mechanisms have bodies with great political authority and their decisions are almost always implemented.
 A good example of the latter is the European Court of Human Rights.

 Monitoring mechanisms also vary as to the degree of individual access to expose cases of abuse and plea for remedies.
 Under some conventions or recommendations – e.g. the European Convention on Human Rights – individuals or states are permitted, subject to certain conditions, to take individual cases to a full-fledged tribunal at international level.
 Sometimes, this can be done in national courts because of universal jurisdiction.

-The Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights together with other international human rights instruments are sometimes referred to as the international bill of rights.
+The Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights together with other international human rights instruments are sometimes referred to as the "International Bill of Human Rights".
 International human rights instruments are identified by the OHCHR and most are referenced on the OHCHR website.